EzAudio: Enhancing Text-to-Audio Generation with Efficient Diffusion Transformer: Method

-EzAudio proposes several innovative designs to make DiT better suited for T2A by improving parameter and memory efficiency, convergence speed, and training stability.
-These innovations include:
+Stable Audio \cite{evans2024long} has successfully used DiT \cite{peebles2023scalable} for text-to-music generation.
+However, we find opportunities to optimize DiT's efficiency and convergence speed in audio generation.
+To achieve this, we propose two key modifications that enhance parameter and memory efficiency while accelerating convergence, without compromising training stability.
+These designs include:

-\begin{itemize} \item \textbf{AdaLN-SOLA:} The daLN layers in DiT account for a significant portion of the parameters, as they manage both image class conditions and diffusion steps.
-However, with cross-attention handling the text inputs, the task managed by AdaLN becomes simpler, making it straightforward to simplify AdaLN.
-AdaLN-single, introduced by \cite{chenpixart}, aims to reduce the model size and memory usage in DiT with cross-attention by using a single shared AdaLN across all DiT blocks.
-However, we find that AdaLN-Single leads to performance degradation and makes DiT training unstable.
-To address these issues, we propose AdaLN-SOLA (\textbf{AdaLN}-\textbf{S}ingle \textbf{O}rchestrated by \textbf{L}ow-rank \textbf{A}djustment).
-As shown in Fig. \ref{fig:dit}.d.iii, AdaLN-SOLA uses one shared AdaLN module, but each block uses a low-rank matrix that takes the diffusion step as input to adaptively adjust the shared AdaLN.
-Thus, while reducing model parameters and memory usage, it can still maintain model performance and numerical stability.
+\textbf{AdaLN-SOLA:} The AdaLN layers in DiT are crucial for managing both image class conditions and diffusion steps but account for a significant portion of the model’s parameters.
+However, in T2A, where cross-attention processes text conditions, AdaLN can be simplified.
+AdaLN-Single \cite{chenpixart} addresses this by sharing a single AdaLN module across all DiT blocks but degrades performance and even destabilizes training.
+To address this, we propose \textbf{AdaLN-SOLA} (\textbf{AdaLN}-\textbf{S}ingle \textbf{O}rchestrated by \textbf{L}ow-rank \textbf{A}djustment), inspired by low-rank adaption methods\cite{hu2021lora}.
+As shown in Figure~\ref{fig:method}~(d), AdaLN-SOLA retains a shared AdaLN module but incorporates block-specific low-rank matrices that dynamically adjust it based on diffusion steps.
+This approach reduces parameters and memory usage while preserving performance and stability.

-\item \textbf{Long-skip Connection:} In diffusion models, the input low-level features contain essential information for accurate noise or velocity estimation.
-When working with waveform latent embeddings, which have 128 channels—far more than typical image representations—the transformer struggles to retain detailed input information.
-To alleviate this burden, we apply long-skip connections that create shortcuts for low-level features to reach the later blocks in the transformer, as shown in Fig. \ref{fig:method}.b.

-\item \textbf{Other Techniques:} To stabilize DiT during training, we apply QK-Norm \cite{henry2020query} in the attention layers and introduce LayerNorm \cite{ba2016layer} after the fusion of long-skip connections.
-Additionally, we incorporate RoPE \cite{su2024roformer}, which has been shown to accelerate transformer convergence and improve model performance, to handle the position encoding of audio latents.